bitovi/hatchify/README.md

 ## Adding checkboxes to the list

-To add a checkboxes column to the list, we must pass a `selectable` prop to the `List` component.
-If we want to extract the selected records, we must also pass a `onSelectionChange` prop.
-This prop is a callback function that will be called with the selected records whenever the selection changes.
+To add a checkboxes column to the list, we must pass an `onSelectedChange` prop to the `TodosList` component.
+If we want some rows to checked by default then we can pass them as an array of ids to the `selected` prop.
+Whenever a checkbox is clicked, the `onSelectedChange` callback will fire and update our `App` state.

 ```tsx
 // hatchify-app/src/App.tsx